What’s an Autocross?

 What do you need to drive an autocross?
 Just show up.
 You must show a valid driver’s license.
 Your car must pass a basic safety inspection which include things like the battery firmly held down (no bungee cords!), no bald tires, steering and brakes function well, no major leaks, and no loose objects in the trunk or passenger compartment.

-Entry fee for our basic events is $35 for non-members, $30 for SCCA members.
-All who pre-register online, via Motorsportsreg.com on the homepage, get a $5 discount.
-A pre-registration link opens on this website about 3 weeks prior to the event.
-At the event, just come to registration, sign in, and have fun.
 Our basic event is usually very laid back and casual, and we try hard to accommodate any special needs.
-We also hold a “Novice Walk” at 10a.m. for newcomers, those with little experience, or people who are trying to learn how to go quicker.
-This walk is lead by an experienced driver who will help answer any questions you may have.
+We also hold a “Novice Walk” for newcomers, those with little experience, or people who are trying to learn how to go quicker.
+This walk is led by an experienced driver who will help answer any questions you may have.

 If trying it for the first time, say so and we will put you with an experienced driver who will help you find your way.